 Drug emergencies are not always easy to identify.
 If you think someone has overdosed, or if you think someone is having withdrawal, give first aid and seek medical help.

 Try to find out what drug the person has taken.
 If possible, collect all drug containers and any remaining drug samples or the person's vomit and take them to the hospital.

-If you or someone you are with has overdosed, call the local emergency number (such as 911), or the poison control center, which can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+If you or someone you are with has overdosed, call 911 or the local emergency number or the poison control center, which can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 At the hospital, the provider will perform a history and physical examination.
 Tests and procedures will be done as necessary.

 These may include:

 In serious cases, the person may need to be admitted to the hospital for further treatment.

 Many resources are available for treating substance use.
 Ask a provider about local resources.

 Bernard SA, Jennings PA.
 Pre-hospital emergency medicine.
 In: Cameron P, Little M, Mitra B, Deasy C, eds.
 Textbook of Adult Emergency Medicine.
 5th ed.
 Philadelphia, PA: Elsevier; 2020:chap 29.1.